arc64/www.tecks.co.nz/data-processing/4a-data-before-copy/Origin/Theeffectsofinstructionalevents/Presentationpromptingandpracticevariables/Practicevariablesandtheireffects/Effectsofvariationsinresponsesizeandresponseeffort/index.md

 ---
+has_children: false
 layout: default
+nav_order: 4
-title: "Effects of variations in response size and response effort "
+title: 'Effects of variations in response size and response effort '
-nav_order: Effectsofvariationsinresponsesizeandresponseeffort
-has_children: false
 ---
 # Effects of variations in response size and response effort